Who can participate?

-Saturday’s workshops build upon one another to provide a “problem-scoping toolkit” by the end of the event.
+The activities across the two days build upon one another to provide a “problem-scoping toolkit” by the end of the event.
 Coming for just the afternoon or just the morning will diminish your opportunity to fully engage in the Scopeathon.
 So, email us if you have concerns about scheduling conflicts.

 Who’s planning this and how can I get involved?

-The Civic ScopeAthon is a joint effort with South Side Civic, a CAPP student-led group, UChicago’s Department of Computer Science, and the Harris School of Public Policy.
+The Civic Scopeathon is a joint effort with South Side Civic, a CAPP student-led group, UChicago’s Department of Computer Science, and the Harris School of Public Policy.